segmentio/segment-docs/src/connections/destinations/catalog/actions-listrak/index.md

 19. Click **Add Destination** and select the Listrak Audience destination.
 20. In the settings that appear on the right-hand side, toggle the **Send Track** option on and disable **Send Identify**.
 21. Click **Save**.
-22. To filter email sends in Listrak using the new audience profile field, see this [help article](https://help.listrak.com/en/articles/3951597-introduction-to-building-filter-2-0-segments){:target="_blank”}.
+22. To filter email sends in Listrak using the new audience profile field, see the [help article](https://help.listrak.com/en/articles/3951597-introduction-to-building-filter-2-0-segments){:target="_blank”}.
 23. If you want to sync another audience, repeat steps 1 through 20.

 {% include components/actions-fields.html %}